janribkaui/material-ui-tailwind/CONTRIBUTING.md

-# Contributing to JanRIbka UI React
+# Contributing to JanRibka UI React

 If you're reading this, you're awesome!
 Thank you for being a part of the community and helping us make these projects great.